Neighbourhood speed limits

-Changes to speed limits in neighbourhoods will only apply to residential and collector roads.
-There are no proposed changes to playground zones or higher classification roads (e.g. Deerfoot Trail, Bow Trail, Anderson Road, Memorial Drive etc.)
+Changes to speed limits in neighbourhoods only applied to residential and collector roads.
+There were no proposed changes to playground zones or higher classification roads (e.g. Deerfoot Trail, Bow Trail, Anderson Road, Memorial Drive etc.)

 • Residential roads are the roads in front of most houses, typically have no center line, and have less traffic.